OndraM/ci-detector/README.md

 $ composer require ondram/ci-detector
 ```

-Ci-detector requires PHP 7.1+, but you need compatibility with PHP <7.1, you can still use old ci-detector version 2.x.
+Ci-detector requires PHP 7.1+, but if you need compatibility with PHP <7.1, you can still use old ci-detector version 2.x.

 ## Example usage